S. R. Ranganathan: Early career

 In 1923, the University of Madras created the post of University Librarian to oversee their poorly organized collection.
 Among the 900 applicants for the position, none had any formal training in librarianship, and Ranganathan's handful of papers satisfied the search committee's requirement that the candidate should have a research background.
-His sole knowledge of librarianship came from an Encyclopædia Britannica article he read days before the interview.
-Ranganathan was initially reluctant to pursue the position (he had forgotten about his application by the time he was called for an interview there).
-To his own surprise, he received the appointment and accepted the position in January 1924.
+His only knowledge of librarianship came from an Encyclopædia Britannica article he read days before the interview.
+Ranganathan was initially reluctant to pursue the position, and had forgotten about his application by the time he was called for an interview.
+To his surprise, he received the appointment and accepted the position in January 1924.

-At first, Ranganathan found the solitude of the position was intolerable.
-In a matter of weeks, complaining of total boredom, he went back to the university administration to beg for his teaching position back.
-A deal was struck that Ranganathan would travel to London to study contemporary Western practices in librarianship, and that, if he returned and still rejected librarianship as a career, the mathematics lectureship would be his again.
+At first, Ranganathan found the solitude of the position intolerable.
+Within weeks, complaining of total boredom, he went back to the university administration to ask for his teaching position back.
+A deal was struck wherein Ranganathan would travel to London to study contemporary Western practices in librarianship and if he returned and still rejected librarianship as a career, the mathematics lectureship would be his again.

 Ranganathan travelled to University College London, which at that time housed the only graduate degree program in library science in Britain.
-At University College, he earned marks only slightly above average, but his mathematical genius latched onto the problem of classification, a subject typically taught by rote in library programs of the time.
+At University College, he earned marks only slightly above average, but his mathematical background made him latch onto the problem of classification, a subject typically taught by rote in library programs of the time.
 As an outsider, he focused on what he perceived to be flaws with the popular decimal classification, and began to explore new possibilities on his own.

 He also devised the Acknowledgment of Duplication, which states that any system of classification of information necessarily implies at least two different classifications for any given datum.
 He anecdotally proved this with the Dewey Decimal Classification (DDC) by taking several books and showing how each might be classified with two totally different resultant DDC numbers.
 For example, a book on "warfare in India" could be classified under "warfare" or "India".
 Even a general book on warfare could be classified under "warfare", "history", "social organisation", "Indian essays", or many other headings, depending upon the viewpoint, needs, and prejudices of the classifier.
-To Ranganathan, a structured, step-by-step system acknowledging each facet of the topic of the work was immensely preferable to the anarchy and "intellectual laziness" (as he termed it) of the DDC.
-Given the poor technology for information retrieval available at that time, the implementation of this concept was a tremendous step forwards for the science of information retrieval.
+To Ranganathan, a structured, step-by-step system acknowledging each facet of the topic of the work was preferable to the "intellectual laziness" (as he termed it) of the DDC.
+Given the poor technology for information retrieval available at that time, the implementation of this concept was a large step forwards for the science of information retrieval.